brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 .. note::

-    To avoid ambiguities, do not use names for sections that can be interpreted in the abreviated way detailed above.
+    To avoid ambiguities, do not use names for sections that can be interpreted in the abbreviated way detailed above.
     For example, do not name a child branch ``L1`` (which will be interpreted as the first child of the child ``L``)